 - FAO Schwarz has temporarily closed its flagship store in New York City.

-- Five Below stores are closed through at least March 31.
+- Five Below stores are closed until further notice.

 - Funko has temporarily closed its flagship retail locations in Everett, Washington and Hollywood, California.